-- The costs of maintaining and increasing knowledge and skills for the present or next job are borne by your employer. - Training courses needed directly for carrying out the job take place during hours of work. - Training courses that are needed, according to expected developments, for your constant employability are, as a rule, taken for 50% in your own free time and the remaining 50% during hours of work. - If your job becomes redundant as a result of restructuring, the costs of training for another job are for your employer's account.
+- the costs of maintaining and increasing knowledge and skills for your existing job or your next-level job are borne by your employer; - following courses that are required directly for carrying out your job takes place during working hours.
+Training necessary for your sustainable employability in view of the expected developments is, as a rule, followed for 50% in your own free time and for the other 50% during working hours; - if your job becomes redundant due to a reorganisation, the costs of training for a different job are for the account of your employer, and, insofar as possible, the training will be followed during working hours.